 Residence Life FAQ

-Your admissions representative will direct you to the online New Student Pack to complete; one of these forms is your Housing Request Form.
+Your admissions representative will direct you to the online New Student Portal to complete; one of these forms is your Housing Request Form.
 We review each of these housing forms individually, so please fill yours out thoroughly.
 A committee of residence life staff members (who know the current students and the hall dynamics) and the admissions representatives (who know the new students the best) will make roommate and housing assignments.
-You should find out your housing assignment via e-mail in June, so please be checking your Covenant account.
+You should find out your housing assignment via email in June, so please be checking your Covenant account.